musiml/musiml.github.io/index.md

 We focus on both the potential for advancement and harm to Muslims and those in Muslim-majority countries who religiously identify, culturally associate, or are classified by proximity, as “Muslim”.

-We plan to host our next workship at NeurIPS in 2023.
+We plan to host our next workshop at NeurIPS in 2023.
 Stay tuned for details!

 <!-- The workshop will run on Tuesday, December 8, 2020 from 10:30AM - 1:30PM EST.  -->